Coordinate Descent Converges Faster with the Gauss-Southwell Rule Than Random Selection: Convergence Analysis of GS- , GS- , and GS- Rules

 \section{Convergence Analysis of GS-$s$, GS-$r$, and GS-$q$ Rules}

 In this section, we consider problems of the form

 where $f$ satisfies our usual assumptions, but the $g_i$ can be non-smooth.
-We first introduce some notation that will be needed to state our result for the GS-$q$ rule, followed by stating the result and then showing that it holds in two parts.
-We then turn to showing that the rule cannot hold in general for the GS-$s$ and GS-$r$ rules.
+We first introduce some notation and state the convergence result, and then show that it holds.
+We then show that the rate cannot hold in general for the GS-$s$ and GS-$r$ rules.